 Six years later, in 1991, Theodore Geisel died.

-Mr. Fensch’s book covers it in a thorough way.
+Mr. Fensch’s biography covers Dr. Seuss’s death in a thorough way.
 It’s true there’s no final scene with a bedside doctor holding the patient’s wrist and pronouncing an official cause of death for Dr. Seuss — a scene the author himself might have illustrated quite wickedly, in fact.
 But the general idea seems clear: Dr. Seuss had cancer, then he had a jaw infection, then things piled up and finally nature took its course.

 And that’s why we have listed “natural causes” as the cause of death on our Dr. Seuss biography.